GoWebMe2020/airport_in_javascript/README.md

 As an air traffic controller<br>
 To get passengers to a destination<br>
-I want to instruct a plane to land atan airport and confirm that it has landed<br>
+I want to instruct a plane to land at an airport and confirm that it has landed<br>

+As an air traffic controller<br>
+To get passengers to a destination<br>
+I want to instruct a plane to take off from an airport and confirm that it is no longer in the airport<br>

 ## Build status

+* Completed user story 1 with tests passing.
+* Completed user story 2 with tests passing.

 ## Code style